 Small Groups Study & Fellowship

-St. James began “Small Groups” last fall.
-We currently have 2 groups that meet at parishioners’ homes, (one meets on Friday evenings and the other on Sunday evenings) for fellowship and study.
+St. James began “Small Groups” a few years back.
+We currently have groups that meet at parishioners’ homes, on Friday evenings and Sunday evenings, for fellowship and study.
 Each group meets once a month.
-We are looking to expand our program to four groups in the fall.
+We are looking to expand our program.
 Childcare is provided for participants.

 St. Anthony’s Centering Prayer

 Centering prayer is an ancient form of Christian meditation which was documented by Desert Fathers & Mothers in the third century AD, but whose roots date back to biblical times.
-St. Anthony’s Centering Prayer Group meets on Monday evenings at 6:30 pm in the Church.
+St. Anthony’s Centering Prayer Group meets once a week in the Chapel.

 Sunday Morning Adult Bible Study